What is the NLSPHS?

 - Perceived effectiveness: How effectively is each activity carried out in the community, using a fivepoint Likert scale.

 What are some relevant studies and applications of the NLSPHS?

 A series of analyses, publications, and presentations have used the data, including analyses of how recent economic and policy changes are influencing the structure and function of local public health delivery systems, and how these systems-level changes impact population health.

 All local public health officials who have responded to the survey have received a customized report of results that examines how their own jurisdiction’s public health delivery system has changed over time and how it compares with other communities across the U.S. and among “peer-groups” of similar communities defined based on demographic and socioeconomic characteristics.
 This report is intended for use by local officials and their community partners for a variety of purposes including strategic planning, systems development and evaluation, policy development and analysis, and quality improvement.

 How do I request a copy of the NLSPHS dataset?

-For your convenience, a de-identified public-use version of the NLSPHS is available for download at the ICPSR website (link to be published in April 2016).
+For your convenience, a de-identified public-use version of the NLSPHS is available for download at the ICPSR website.
 Please check back on this website for updates.
 If you are interested in creating a longitudinal version of the NLSPHS data file for use in your proposed study, click here to submit a data request form.

 The Systems for Action National Coordinating Center staff will review your request, and if approved, will contact you directly to discuss the Data Use Agreement (DUA).
 The DUA will be signed by both the data requesting individual or entity and by an official representative of S4A and shall ensure that proper use of the NLSPHS data.
 Upon approval of your data request, a unique link Please note that release of the NLSPHS data file from the S4A National Program Office is contingent upon securing an IRB determination of the proposed study.
 Please contact the S4A National Program Office for more details.